bugzmanov/cleancode-critique/src/chapter_10.md

 Third, we used whitespace and formatting techniques to keep the program readable.
 </div>

-The most contributing reason is number two of course: he introduced a lots of additional methods.
+The real reason for the bloat: excessive method and class extraction.
+What should be three clear methods (main, generate primes, format output) becomes a sprawling hierarchy of tiny classes.

 <div class="book-quote">
 "Notice how the program has been split into three main responsibilities."
 </div>

-This is a good thing and I agree with this.
-But my god this should be just 3 methods: main, prime generator, formatter.
-It would be so much easier to read and understand.

-The original solution, as ugly as it was, was small and contained.
-Martin's solution is big and spread out.
+The original solution, though ugly, was contained.
+Refactored version is glutted and bloated, scattered across multiple files, and still ugly. ¯\\_(ツ)_/¯

 # Organizing for Change